 The great thing about the local church is that we are also part of a global church.
 One way we express this sense of belonging is through links we form with different people, projects and organisations committed to extending God’s kingdom locally, nationally and globally.
 We commit to support these through prayer, personal contact and financial giving.

 Heather Clements leads the Mission Support Team.
-You can contact her through the Church Office (the mission e-mail address is currently unavailable).
+You can contact her through the Church Office.

 These 8 principles guide our decisions on mission support: